 During the last semester of study, students complete a semester-long practicum or internship in the public schools.
 Students also produce a professional reflections portfolio.
 Before applying for licensure, students must have earned the minimum score on required state licensure tests.

-MAT courses are scheduled in the evening to accommodate working professionals' schedules.
+M.A. in Teaching courses are scheduled in the evening to accommodate working professionals' schedules.
 For additional convenience, two tracks – full- and part-time – are offered, allowing students to complete their degrees at their own pace.
 The full-time track takes 17 months to complete.
 The part-time track requires one additional year.

 You can connect with a graduate admissions counselor in a variety of ways—choose the one that’s most convenient for you.
 We look forward to hearing from you!